ampleforth/AIPs/AIPs/aip-5.md

 ## 2. Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the AIP is implemented, not *why* it should be done or *how* it will be done.
 If the AIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->
-We propose to deploy a new contract that updates the current linear supply policy, with a modified sigmoid-shaped supply policy.
+We propose to deploy a new contract that updates the current linear supply policy with a modified sigmoid-shaped supply policy.

 ## 3. Motivation
 <!--This is the problem statement.
 This is the *why* of the AIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the AIP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the AIP will address the issue!-->